Business Analytics program

 Sample courses

 IS 220 Information Systems for Business Management This course provides the basic level of management information systems literacy.
-The course will introduce the building blocks of information systems, the various organizational aspects of utilizing information systems, and the role of information systems in the digital economy.
-Students will gain familiarity with spreadsheet and database applications that provide useful information to business functional areas.
+The course introduces the building blocks of information systems, the various organizational aspects of utilizing information systems, and the role of information systems in the digital economy.
+Students gain familiarity with spreadsheet and database applications that provide useful information to business functional areas.
 Prerequisite: sophomore standing.
-Offered Fall, Spring, Summer.
+Offered Fall, Winter, Spring, Summer.

 IS 320 Enterprise Systems for Decision Making and Data Analytics This course provides an introduction to enterprise systems and their impact on organizations.
 An enterprise system application is utilized to illustrate the concepts, fundamentals and integration of enterprise-wide applications and processes.
 Enterprise system data analytics applications are applied to analyze business results and support business decision making.
-Prerequisite: admission to business or information systems major/minor or business analytics major/minor.
+Prerequisite: IS 220.
 Offered Fall, Spring.

 IS 360 Management of Business Analytics The course addresses the remarkable impact that analytics is having on business.
 This course provides students with the fundamental concepts and tools needed to understand the emerging role of business analytics in organizations.
-The course will examine issues that both information systems managers and non-information systems managers face in managing and performing business data analytics within an organization.
-Students will apply business analytics approaches to support business decision making and problem-solving efforts and learn how to effectively use and interpret analytic models and results for business decisions.
+The course examines issues that both information systems managers and non-information systems managers face in managing and performing business data analytics within an organization.
+Students apply business analytics approaches to support business decision making and problem-solving efforts and learn how to effectively use and interpret analytic models and results for business decisions.
 The course covers managerial statistical tools in descriptive analytics and predictive analytics.
-Prerequisite: admission to business or information systems minor or business analytics minor; junior standing.
+Prerequisite: IS 220; junior standing.
 Offered Fall, Spring.

 ECO 307 Introduction to Econometrics This course is an introduction to regression analysis and its application to economic and business research.
 Topics include using secondary data sources, simple and multiple regression, and interpretation and communication of results.
 The course develops various empirical techniques and culminates with a final research paper.
 Prerequisite: STAT 145 or STAT 245; ENG 110 or ENG 112.
 Offered Fall, Spring.